Jefferson-Saransig/Jefferson-Saransig.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in Linguistics at the University of Texas at Austin.
-I am affiliated with the Documentary and Descriptive Linguistics group and work under the supervision of Dr. Anthony Woodbury.
+I am a member of the Documentary and Descriptive Linguistics group and work under the supervision of Dr. Anthony Woodbury.
 My research interests include language contact, sociolinguistics, bilingualism, and Ecuadorian Kichwa (ISO 639-3: *qvi*).

 My current research projects focus on: